Battle of Ushant (1778): Battle

-At 6 a.m. on 27 July, with the British fleet roughly line-abreast, Keppel gave the order for the rear division, several miles away under Sir Hugh Palliser, to chase to windward.
+At 6 a.m. on 27 July, with the British fleet roughly line-abreast, Keppel gave the order for the rear division, several miles away under Vice-Admiral of the Blue Sir Hugh Palliser, 1st Baronet, to chase to windward.
 At 9 a.m., the French, who had hitherto been sailing in the same direction, several miles to windward, went about once more.
 As the rearmost ships of the French fleet were tacking, however, the wind changed allowing the British to close the gap between them and their quarry.
 At 10:15 the British were slightly to leeward, line-ahead on the same course as the French.
 A little later, a change in wind direction brought about a rain squall which cleared at around 11 o'clock.
 A further change in wind direction to the south-west gave advantage to the British which d'Orvilliers sought to negate by ordering his ships about.
 The French, now heading towards the British in a loose formation, would pass slightly to windward.